James-Kua/AwesomeDevOps/pages/networking/dns.md

 ![](https://cf-assets.www.cloudflare.com/slt3lc6tev37/1O1o3jhs0ztWsD00k8RLIJ/f33c1793a7e21cb92678c1f35ef1b245/dns_record_request_sequence_cname_subdomain.png)

-There is a key difference between many DNS services and the one that Cloudflare provides.
-Different DNS recursive resolvers such as Google DNS, OpenDNS, and providers like Comcast all maintain data center installations of DNS recursive resolvers.
-These resolvers allow for quick and easy queries through optimized clusters of DNS-optimized computer systems, but they are fundamentally different than the nameservers hosted by Cloudflare.

-Cloudflare maintains infrastructure-level nameservers that are integral to the functioning of the Internet.
-One key example is the f-root server network which Cloudflare is partially responsible for hosting.
-The F-root is one of the root level DNS nameserver infrastructure components responsible for the billions of Internet requests per day.
-Our Anycast network puts us in a unique position to handle large volumes of DNS traffic without service interruption.

 ## What happens when a user visits a website

 1. A user types ‘example.com’ into a web browser and the query travels into the Internet and is received by a DNS recursive resolver.